sleeptoken/zettelkasten/Enumeration.md

 #### TCP 22: Secure Shell (SSH) / Secure File Transfer Protocol (SFTP)

-Secure Shell ([[ssh (22 port)]]) is a command-level protocol mainly used for managing various networked devices securely.
+Secure Shell ([[SSH (22 port)]]) is a command-level protocol mainly used for managing various networked devices securely.
 It is generally used as an alternative protocol to the unsecure Telnet protocol.
 SSH uses the client/server communication model, and the SSH server, by default, listens to its client on TCP port 22.
 - Attackers may exploit the SSH protocol by brute-forcing SSH login credentials.